R1B-003 | CCN: 25403

 M/W/F 4:00PM-5:00PM, Dwinelle 229

 Over the course of the semester, formal written assignments and informal classroom exercises will work to target and improve skills of textual analysis, critical thought, argumentative writing, and research proficiency.
 Together we will develop strategies for analyzing and synthesizing complex arguments across disciplines, styles, and academic contexts, while constructing and supporting original argumentative claims through the use of research and properly cited textual evidence.
-True to the ethos of the writers we study, we will work to strike a balance between articulating and organizing evidence and ideas, while interrogating the myriad techniques that push the boundaries of what is possible in writing, art, and language.
+True to the ethos of the writers we study, we will endeavor to strike a balance between articulating and organizing evidence and ideas, while interrogating the myriad techniques that push the boundaries of what is possible in writing, art, and language.